evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 Why it's not defined
 --------------------

 The best source I have is this quote from Roy Fielding in 2007.
-Roy is one of the main authors of the HTTP/1.1 RFCs, and also invented REST.
+Roy Fielding coined REST is and is one of the main authors of the HTTP/1.1 RFCs.

 > Yes.
 In other words, any HTTP request message is allowed to contain a message body, and thus must parse messages with that in mind.
 Server semantics for GET, however, are restricted such that a body, if any, has no semantic meaning to the request.
 The requirements on parsing are separate from the requirements on method semantics.
 >  So, yes, you can send a body with GET, and no, it is never useful to do so.